developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 Templates work on the principle that the _**location**_ and _**type**_ of data in each field of a form (i.e. barcodes, alphanumeric characters, signatures, etc.) will remain consistent whenever the form is used, and that only the data itself will change for each new instance of the form.
 By creating a SimulScan Template to uniquely identify each region and data type, SimulScan learns what to expect from each region of a form, and the developer can map data from each region to specific fields of an application.

 For example, in the upper-right corner of the sample form above will always be located a barcode identifying the waybill number.
 The lower-right corner will always contain the signature and date.
-Data from those fields can then be used to automatically populate a receiving record with each incoming shipment that's accompanied by this form. **The camera is the most effective device for this mode**.
+After creating a Template for this form, data from those fields can be used to automatically populate a receiving record with each incoming shipment that's accompanied by this form. **The camera is the most effective device for Mixed Data-type mode**.

 #### Create a Template: